Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 The pattern of yellowing — and which leaves go first — points to the missing nutrient.

-If your watering and light are on point, your plant might simply be hungry.
-According to University of Missouri Extension, the pattern of yellowing can tell you exactly what nutrient is missing.
+If watering and light are on point, your plant may simply be hungry.
+According to University of Missouri Extension, the pattern of yellowing tells you which nutrient is missing — largely because some nutrients are “mobile” (the plant pulls them from old leaves first) and some aren’t (new leaves suffer first).

 Deficiency Which Leaves First?
 Yellowing Pattern